andreasbm/readme/README.md

 ## ➤ Custom templates

+You are able to create your own templates to keep things as DRY as a hot summer day.
 To create your own templates you'll first need to add the `readme.templates` array to your `package.json` file like this.

 ```json
 {